philippinespire/pire_ssl_data_processing/encrasicholina_pseudoheteroloba/README.md

 Genome size from other sources 1n: not_found

 Sources:
 1. Ojima, Y. and K. Yamamoto (1990).
 Cellular DNA contents of fishes determined by flow cytometry.
-La Kromosomo II 57: 1871-1888. and Hinegardner, R. (1968).
+La Kromosomo II 57: 1871-1888. (from genomesize.com)
+2. Hinegardner, R. (1968).
 Evolution of cellular DNA content in teleost fishes.
-American Naturalist 102: 517-523. (from genomesize.com) (note: these values were taken from the previous section and is from the family Engraulidae)
+American Naturalist 102: 517-523. (from genomesize.com)